Medical Student Resume—Sample and 25+ Writing Tips

 • Swedish

-Every single thing you add has to be directly relevant to the job at hand.
+It’s not that hobbies and interests are bad, far from it.
+But every single thing you add has to be directly relevant to the job at hand.

-You’ll need a compelling cover letter to go with your medical student resume.
+One final step: You’ll need a compelling cover letter to go with your medical student resume.
+Not including one is only OK if you’ve been explicitly asked not to.

 Double your impact with a matching resume and cover letter combo.
 Use our cover letter generator and make your application documents pop out.